pavanyewale/sqlite_query_evaluator/README.md

 sqlite_evaluator in functional language gofer

 This is simple project for sqlite_evalutor in gofer language done in IP course of MCA-I year.

+# what is does?
+   It takes a queries like create table,select,delete in a perticular format and evaluates that and gives us a result.

+# How to run?
 To run this You need to install gofer in your computer.
 To install gofer in linux follow procedure: